Arpita-deb/Bellabeat-fitness-app/README.md

 * *Urška Sršen:* Bellabeat’s cofounder and Chief Creative Officer
 * *Sando Mur:* Mathematician and Bellabeat’s cofounder; key member of the Bellabeat executive team
 * *Bellabeat marketing analytics team:* A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Bellabeat’s marketing strategy.
-You joined this team six months ago and have been busy learning about Bellabeat’’s mission and business goals — as well as how you, as a junior data analyst, can help Bellabeat achieve them.
+I joined this team six months ago and have been busy learning about Bellabeat’s mission and business goals — as well as how I, as a junior data analyst, can help Bellabeat achieve them.

 ## Products: